 Ulcerative colitis is a relatively common long-term condition that causes inflammation in the colon.
-It is a form of inflammatory bowel disease (IBD) that is similar to Crohn’s disease.
+Dietary changes and medications can often help manage symptoms, but surgery is an option in severe cases.

 Various medication options are available, and doctors can tailor treatment to meet individual needs.

 In this article, we cover the symptoms, risk factors, and possible causes of ulcerative colitis, as well as some treatment options.

 The first symptom of UC is usually diarrhea.